 What do technical writers do?

-Technical writers are professionals who transform complex technical information into clear and concise documentation.
+Technical writers are professionals who transform complex technical data into concise and easy-to-understand information.

-The job of a technical writer consists of communicating technical information in a professional, error-free, and high-credible manner.
+The job of a technical writer consists of communicating technical data in a professional, error-free, and high-credible manner.

-Technical writers work in many areas, such as technology, engineering, medicine, and science.
+Technical writers work in different areas, such as technology, engineering, medicine, and science.

 Untangling the Gordian knot or cutting it?

-In the very end, I hope I’ve contributed a little to untangle this particular Gordian knot.
+In the very end, I hope I’ve managed to contribute a little to untangling this particular Gordian knot.

-A Writing-Friendly Question: Is there another profession related to writing you would like to know more about?
+A Writing-Friendly Question: Is there any other profession related to writing you would like to know more about?

 My name is Stasa Durdic, and I’m a content writer.
 I’m also one of those persons who find untangling a Gordian knot challenging, but not necessarily in a negative way.
 If you would like to know more about me, please read my story or visit my LinkedIn profile.
 On the other hand, in case you want to get in touch with me, I’ll be happy to offer you my help with content writing.